kosmas12/picoi2clcd/README.md

 # picoi2clcd

-A C library to control I2C LCD libraries using the Rapsberry Pi Pico (or just the bare RP2040 microcontroller).
+A C library to control I2C LCD displays using the Rapsberry Pi Pico (or really any board using the RP2040 microcontroller).

 # License